miningwolf/docs/docs/wolfbuk/io/wolfscript/plugin/SimplePluginManager.md

 Returns | Description
 --- | ---
-`boolean` | The Plugin loaded, or null if it was invalid
+`boolean` | true if the plugin is enabled, otherwise false

 ##### <a id='subscribetodefaultperms'></a>public  function __subscribeToDefaultPerms__(op, permissible)